SULAWESI

 SEE

 Kadadiri is home to an indigenous population known as the Bajo colloquially called “Sea Gypsys”.
-The Bajo are semi nomadic and rely on fishing for their income.
+The Bajo are semi-nomadic and rely on fishing for their income.
 Tours from Kadidiri Paradise will take you to visit them.
 Selling fresh lobsters to tourists is a big part of their income.
 A fascinating cultural experience fast approaching its demise is, “Living with Sea Gypsies.”
 You can visit or even live with the last of the traditional sea gypsies who have endowed remarkable fishlike abilities that still baffle modern scientists.

-There is a long jetty outside of the Paradise Resort that has good snorkeling right off of it.
+There is a long jetty outside of the Paradise Resort that has good snorkelling right off of it.
 It might be possible to swim to the island directly across from Kadidiri, but it’s not a good idea.
 There are strong currents that can sweep a swimmer off course and out to sea.

 For diving Pulau Una Una (The Pinnacle!) is the highlight in the area – big groups of barracudas, jackfish and napoleons can be seen.
 Other good dive sites are The Gap, Dominik Rock, The Crack, Batugilla and for nightdives especially Little Lembeh.
 The dive boats take normally also snorkelers for free with them, if the dive site is shallow enough.